 The checklist below lists a few common hazards you can look for and fix to keep your workers and family safe.

-- Are chemicals stored in a room or building which can be secured from children, visitors and livestock?
+- Are chemicals stored in a room or building secured away from children, visitors, and livestock?
+All access points should be locked, with warning signs posted on doors and windows.

-- Are chemicals stored in their original containers and never in food or drink containers?
+- Are chemicals stored in their original containers with the original labels?
+Chemicals should never be kept in food or drink containers.

-- Is smoking prohibited in and around buildings where chemicals are stored and when they are being handled?
+- Is smoking prohibited in and around buildings where chemicals are stored and handled?
+Is a “no smoking sign” posted?

 You and/or your employee(s) can download and print a pdf checklist to complete safety checks on your farm.
 Keep the completed forms for follow-up, future reference and inspections.DOWNLOAD PDF CHECKLIST